The Evolution (Made Men Music Group album)

 The Evolution is a compilation album by musicians of Nigerian record label Made Men Music Group.
 It was released on 29 May 2014.
 The album's production was primarily handled by Selebobo, along with additional production from Tekno and DJ Coublon.
-The Evolution was mixed and mastered entirely by Selebobo; it's title is a reference to the evolution of the Nigerian music industry.
+The Evolution was mixed and mastered entirely by Selebobo; its title is a reference to the evolution of the Nigerian music industry.